-In the surgical process of hair transplant, this technique comes since the early days of hair plugs.
+In the surgical process of hair transplant, this technique comes from the early days of hair plugs.
 However, scarring comes through this procedure as a byproduct.

 Each technique produces a different type of scarring on the scalp.
 The amount of scarring also depends on the surgeon’s skill and experience.
 However today due to modern technology the wound-closure techniques improved.